bcdev/zappend/README.md

 ## Motivation

-The objective of `zappend` is empowering geodata scientists and developers to robustly create large data cubes.
+The objective of `zappend` is enabling geodata scientists and developers to robustly create large data cubes.
 The tool performs transaction-based dataset appends to existing data cubes in the
 [Zarr format](https://zarr.readthedocs.io/en/stable/spec/v2.html).
 If an error